-Other areas of focus for our audit, as identified in our discussion with you in the Audit Plan, include the following:
+Other areas of focus for Other

+our audit, as identified in areas

+our discussion with you focus

+in the Audit Plan, include Tangibl

+the following: Capital

+÷ Assets

-Other areas of focus Other areas Why Our significant findings from the audit of focus Tangible Capital Assets Significance of account balance We performed a number of testing procedures around tangible capital assets, testing a sample of additions made during the fiscal year and agreeing to invoice supporting documentation to ensure items were capital in nature We performed analytical procedures on amortization expense recorded during the year Payroll Expenditures Significance of account balance Analytical procedures were performed over payroll expenditures recorded in fiscal 2016 In addition, specific salary expenditures on an individual basis were examined to ensure that classification was appropriate per individual's contract role.
-For example, employees with payroll expenditures coded to Healthy Smile Ontario were in fact dental hygienists etc. Cash Significance of account balance WDGPH has significant cash balances We confirmed directly with the entity's financial institution, to confirm cash balance as at year end to ensure consistent with balances per the general ledger reconciliations Testing procedures on outstanding cheques were performed at year end.
+Other areas of focus Why Our significant findings from the audit Tangible Capital Assets Significance of account balance We performed a number of testing procedures around tangible capital assets, testing a sample of additions made during the fiscal year and agreeing to invoice supporting documentation to ensure items were capital in nature Overall a more capital intensive year than the previous year, with additions of \$880K We performed analytical procedures on amortization expense recorded during the year Repair & Maintenance expenditure testing performed to assist with the assessment of the completeness of capital assets during the fiscal year Payroll Expenditures Significance of account balance Analytical procedures were performed over payroll expenditures recorded in fiscal 2019 In addition, specific salary expenditures on an individual basis were examined to ensure that classification was appropriate per individual's contract role.
+Substantive audit procedures were performed over related payroll accruals as at December 31, 2019

-Long Term Debt Significance of account balance As at year end WDGPH has \$15.2M dollars of debt, held by the three municipalities.
-KPMG confirmed balances directly with each municipality Review of note disclosure in the financial statements Revenue Significance of account balance We confirmed funding directly with MOHLTC We confirmed funding directly with municipalities Agreement of funding agreements for specific programs (HBHC, PSL etc.) Expenditures Significance of account balance and impact on program revenue Considered to be the expenditures other than salary, wages, benefits We performed sampling over program expenditures agreeing expenditures to supporting documentation
+Cash Significance of account balance WDGPH has significant cash balances We confirmed directly with the entity's financial institution, to confirm cash balance as at year end to ensure consistent with balances per the general ledger reconciliations Testing procedures on outstanding cheques were performed at year end in addition to deposits in transit at year end.
+A correction was identified in connection with held payment at year-end.
+Amounts had been recorded in the general ledger as being paid (reduction to cash and reduction to associated payable) however the transfers or cheques were not actually issued until Fiscal 2020.
+This correction has been made to the financial statements.
+Long Term Debt Significance of account balance As at year end WDGPH has \$5.6M dollars of debt, held by the three municipalities.
+KPMG confirmed balances directly with each municipality Revenue Significance of account balance We confirmed funding directly with MOHLTC We confirmed funding directly with municipalities Agreement of funding agreements for specific programs (HBHC, PSL etc.) Expenses Significance of account balance and impact on program revenue Considered to be the expenses other than salary, wages, benefits We performed sampling over program expenses agreeing expenses to supporting documentation